About Rep. Paul Harris

 - Show fiscal responsibility with the state budget

 - Allow businesses to be productive without having to fight excessive regulations

 - Provide quality education for the children in the state of Washington.

 He is a strong believer in public health and strong communities, and he will exhaust every effort in a non-partisan fashion to serve his district and our citizens.

-Paul currently serves on the Health Care & Wellness, Appropriations, Labor and Workplace Standards, and Rules committees.
+Paul currently serves on the Health Care & Wellness, Appropriations, Education and Rules committees.
 He also serves on the Joint Legislative Executive Committee on Aging & Disability, Joint Select Committee on Health Care Oversight, Washington Marine Resources Advisory Council, Joint Oregon-Washington Legislative Action Committee (Bridge), and the Long-Term Services and Supports Council.
-He also serves as the House Republican Caucus Chair.
+Paul is also the House Republican Caucus Chair.

 He loves music, sings in church choir, plays basketball, water skis, and he even learned to surf behind the boat in 2019!